jcpickens0215/simple-email-backend/README.md

 - DESTINATION
 - USER
 - PASSWORD
+- ORIGIN

 PORT will be the port that your dev server runs on,

 DESTINATION will be the email that the server sends to,

-USER is the full gmail account that you wish to use to send emails, and
+USER is the full gmail account that you wish to use to send emails,

-PASSWORD is the password for the sending account.
+PASSWORD is the password for the sending account,

+ORIGIN is the site making the POST request
 ## Usage
 Start your favorite API testing app, and send a POST request to <u>http://localhost:PORT</u> with a JSON object following the template provided by testmail.json.
 If you configured your app correctly according to the installation instructions, you should see a new email!
 ## Deployment